 infomark serve(1GB RAM)

-- one CPU core for each backgound worker
+- one CPU core for each background worker

 infomark work(memory requirement depends on your docker-image size for the programming assignments)